learn-co-students/redux-thunk-lab-v-000/README.md

 #### Part 2: Build the Container Component

-Your `App` component should use `connect` and `mapStateToProps` to set a prop of `catPics` to the cats collection in state.
+Your `App` component should use `connect` and `mapStateToProps` to set a prop of `catPictures` to the cats collection in state.

 #### Dispatching the `fetchCats` action